-On behalf of the Supervisory Board of Cyfrowy Polsat I would like to thank our Customers for another year together, for their loyalty and trust in our services and products that we create with them in mind, and for motivating us to introduce further innovations.
-I would like to thank the Management Boards and Supervisory Boards, under whose leadership we finalized the next significant milestones in the development of our Group.
-I would like to extend my special appreciation to all the Group's employees, who once again prove that thanks to their commitment, hard work, high motivation and efficiency, all projects and tasks are successfully completed and our Group remains a leader.
+On behalf of the Supervisory Board of Cyfrowy Polsat, I would like to thank our customers for another year together, for their loyalty, trust in our services and products that we create with them in mind, and for motivating us to introduce more innovations.
+I would like to pay special tribute to all the Group's employees, who once again prove that thanks to their commitment, diligence, high motivation and efficiency, all projects and tasks are successfully implemented and our Group remains a leader.

-I would like to thank investors for their trust and willingness to continue to participate with me as Shareholders in building the future of Polsat Plus Group.
-I stand by my declaration that I will act with equal commitment and care for the value of the Group for all its stakeholders, as I have been doing for the past 30 years.
+I would like to thank the investors very much for their trust and willingness to continue to participate with me, as shareholders, in building the future of Polsat Plus Group.